Skip to main content

 “I was in the second wave.
 The first wave flew off at the break of dawn and got through to the target without any problems.
 They weren’t expected.
 They dropped their bombs and flew back to the carriers.
 Got through unscathed, with no casualties.”

 But there was an hour’s lapse between waves.
 It took time to raise the next round of Barracudas to the deck, fuelled and armed.
-And the bombers were slow and heavy compared to the fighters.
+And compared with the fighters, the bombers were slow and heavy.

 “Some of those fighters, especially those beautiful gull-winged Corsairs, flew off the carriers like a damned rocket.
 Quite impressive.
 While we, the underpowered heavily laden bombers, were crowded far aft on the flight deck.
 We had to gun the engine fully to get airborne before reaching the ship’s bow.”